the-bokya/ID_Card_OCR/Readme.md

 1. First install the dependencies: `pip install pytesseract opencv-python flask`
 2. Run `flask run` to start the project.
 Alternatively, you could just use the standalone command line module without the Flask frontend with `python dip.py`

+# Notes
+1. All files other than app.py and dip.py are just for experimentation and are not used in the project.